Maryum97/03-JavaScript_Password_Generator/README.md

 The body tags contain the script tags at the end, containing the links to the external JavaScript file (script.js) and the Bootstrap website for the animational aspects of the page.

 <b>2. <i>script.js:</i><b>
-This is the external stylesheet for the index file, to add auxillary styling for some of the elements on the website.
+This is the external stylesheet for the index file, to add auxiliary styling for some of the elements on the website.
+Most of the styling, however, has benn carried out by utilising Bootstrap.

 <b>3. <i>styles.css:</i><b>
+This is the most important file in this assignment, the JavaScript file, used to make the webpage interactive towards the user (or the employee generating their password).